evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 When a Bitcoin block containing the “3b” property is mined, the block’s hash is used as a deterministic seed to select a prior block from the set of earlier “3b” blocks.
 The Natcat associated with the winning block becomes the **authorized parent** for the new cat.
 Only this holder can inscribe the new Natcat.
 Other attempts will not render and are automatically rejected from indexing.

 Mints have no expiry, require no central coordination, and can be made using any inscription tool that provides full support for **Ordinals protocol v2.2.1 or later**.
-Ten percent (10%) of new Natcats are allocated to the **Natcats Treasury**.
+Ten percent (10%) of new Natcats are allocated to a Natcats Treasury, to enable a combination of long term holding, partnerships, sales, and acquisitions in support of the project’s legacy.

 [Perpetual Distribution documentation](https://github.com/evonbit/bitcoin-native-systems/blob/main/Perpetual%20Distribution/01-about-perpetual-distribution.md)